5 Fall cleaning tips with surprising benefits

 - Use a soft brush attachment and vacuum your smoke and carbon monoxide detectors when you change the batteries.
 The dust, pollen, cooking haze, cobwebs, and other material that build up can hamper your alarms’ ability to detect and warn you of dangerous levels of smoke/carbon monoxide.
 The debris can also trigger false alarms when sensors misinterpret it as a dangerous level of gas or smoke.
 Unfortunately, some people remove the batteries out of exasperation, potentially making a very expensive and even deadly mistake.

 - Clean your dryer’s lint trap, vent, and ductwork.
 Built-up lint cuts down on your dryer’s efficiency by reducing airflow and retaining moisture.
 That can really run up your electric bill.
 In fact, clean the lint filter after each use.
 According to the US Fire Administration, dryer fires cause about $35 million in property loss annually; failure to clean the lint filtration system is the leading cause of those fires.
-Learn more about preventing dryer fires from the Consumer Product Safety Commission.
+Learn more about preventing dryer fires from the Consumer Product Safety Commission (PDF 80.7kb).

 - Clean your roof gutters or have them cleaned.
 You probably know that clogged gutters and blocked downspouts can cause rain and snowmelt to flood your cellar instead of flowing away from your house.
 But you may not know that leaves and other debris in your gutters are actually fire hazards that easily ignite even in cold weather; all it takes is an airborne ember from a heating system or outdoor fire.
 Since your roof and fascia are right next to that potential blaze, make cleaning out your gutters a priority, and avoid a potentially expensive or deadly fire.